Final Fantasy XIV: Character progression

-Players are able to improve their characters by gaining experience points (EXP)—when a set number of experience points are accumulated, the player's character will "level up" and gain improved statistics which further enhance performance in battle.
-Four primary sources of experience points in Final Fantasy XIV include completing quests, exploring instanced dungeons, participating in Full Active Time Events (FATE), and slaying monsters which exist in the game world.
+Players improve their characters by gaining experience points (EXP) and acquiring stronger equipment.
+After gaining enough XP, the character will "level up", improving their statistics, enhancing the character's performance, and often learning new actions.
+Primary sources of experience points in Final Fantasy XIV include completing quests, exploring instanced dungeons, participating in Full Active Time Events (FATEs), and slaying monsters in the world.
 Quests, including the "main scenario" questline, are generally short, specific tasks given to the player by non-player characters which reward items and EXP.
 Completing main scenario quests progresses the overarching plot of the game.
-Guildleves are a type of repeatable quest which may be undertaken using level allowances.
-These allowances are limited but regenerate over time.
-Instanced dungeons are confined locations with specific objectives that must be achieved within a time limit.
-These dungeons often require multiple players to form a party before entry is granted.
+Some quests are repeatable, either "daily" quests repeatable each day, or "Levequests", which consume "leve allowances" that the player slowly accrues over time.
+Dungeons often require multiple players to form a party to enter, but the Duty Support system enables the player to play certain dungeons alone, supported by computer-controlled party members.
 Some dungeons are for lower-leveled players to gain EXP quickly while others are for experienced players to collect rare items, equipment, and currency.
-The Duty Roulette puts players into a random instanced dungeon among the ones they have unlocked, and upon completion they are given an extra EXP bonus that scales with their level.
-This bonus is available once per day for each of the Duty Roulette categories.
-FATE is a new gameplay mechanic wherein a large number of players may participate in the same event, regardless of party status.
-These location-specific events include battles with notorious monsters, defending a location from invading forces, culling hostile local wildlife, and assaulting enemy fortresses, among other types.
-Finally, slaying monsters for EXP is aided by the Hunting Log, which tasks players with defeating specific enemies in exchange for EXP bonuses.
-Upon reaching the maximum level, character progression shifts to improving "item level" by acquiring new and better equipment.
+The Duty Roulette system randomly assigns the player to an accessible dungeon, and once per day, awards additional bonus EXP scaled to character level on completion.
+FATEs permit large groups of players, whether or not they are in a party, to participate in a shared task in the world.
+These location-specific events include battles with notorious monsters, defending locations, escorting non-player characters, culling wildlife, and assaulting enemy fortresses, among other types.
+Finally, each enemy the player kills provides EXP, with further EXP available from the Hunting Log, for killing a fixed amount of specific creatures.
+At maximum level, character progression focuses entirely on acquiring stronger equipment, raising the character's "item level".
 This equipment can be gained through a variety of sources including endgame dungeons, crafting, raids, primal battles, and elite mark hunts.